Damson Cake with Caramelised Almond Topping (Tosca cake)

 Food blogger Izy Hossack makes Damson Cake with Caramelised Almond Topping (Tosca Cake)

 My parents have a damson tree in the garden which last year produced so many that we have a few bags of damsons in the freezer.
 Unfortunately because of the weird weather this year, it’s not producing any fresh fruit so I just used up some of the freezer supplies.
-The only annoying part is that damsons have pits in the centre which are annoying to remove unless you cook them down first.
+The only annoying part is that damsons have pits in the centre which are a pain to remove unless you cook them down first.
 I followed my boyfriend’s advice of a method that surgeons use, ‘count them in and count them out’ (apparently the LEGIT method used to prevent them leaving sponges etc inside people during operations), to make sure I got all the damson pits out of the compote.Food blogger Izy Hossack makes Damson Cake with Caramelised Almond Topping (Tosca Cake)

 I slightly adapted the recipe, lowering the baking time as the use of cooked damsons requires less time than using fresh plums due to lower moisture.
 I also opted for an almond extract in the batter in place of vanilla.
 Rachel’s tips say that you can swap in other fresh fruit like apricots or cherries in too.
 I think it would be cool to experiment with different nuts/seeds in the topping (sesame seeds could be incred) or adding chopped chocolate to the fruity later!
 Endless possibilities, really.
 Happy baking!